-New Vibes Jazz partners with Jeff and Don Breithaupt to showcase some of the best local jazz vocalists including Joni NehRita, Derek Hines, Denise Baker, Mary-Catherine Pazanno, Rosie Samra, Robin Habermehl, Brenda Lewis, and Jessie Treneer.
+New Vibes Jazz partners with Jeff and Don Breithaupt to showcase some of the best local jazz vocalists including Joni NehRita, Derek Hines, Denise Baker, Mary-Catherine Pazanno, Rosie Samra, Robin Habermehl, Brenda Lewis, Shelley McPherson and Jessie T.

 “At our recent sold-out fundraiser, New Vibes Jazz Quintet hit it out of the park.
 They were consummate professionals in every way.
 Their music created just the right atmosphere to make our attendees feel welcome, relaxed and engaged in something special.
 They are at the top of my callback list.”

 Bob Egan, Kitchener Public Library, Studio Central Kick-off Event “Party in the Stacks”

 “New Vibes Jazz Quintet came and performed at WCI’s Senior Music retreat.
 Not only was their performance world class and informative, but the students were engaged from start to finish.
 Their improvisation workshop was also very fun and was appreciated by all of the students.
 I would highly recommend this ensemble to any school!”